fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-securing-a-node-with-ssl-tls.md

 In our [Running a node in a Docker container](fleek-network-running-a-node-in-a-docker-container) guide, we propose a Stack to run the Network Node that offers you a service for:

 - Ursa - The Network Node (Ursa CLI process)
-- Nginx - A reverse proxy for Ursa Node service
+- Ursa-proxy - A reverse proxy for Ursa Node service
 - Prometheus - A monitoring system for real-time metrics with a web client
 - Grafana - Metric visualization for logs, traces, etc.